 Each field trip and Tour visit starts with an hour-long tour, led by a MagLab scientist or a professional educator from the MagLab's Center for Integrating Research & Learning.
-Highlights of the tour include the electronics shop, the pulsed magnet shop, the resistive magnet shop and the world-record hybrid magnet.
-Students see real-world scientific research being conducted at a national science research facility.
+Highlights of the tour include the magnet shop, the world-record hybrid magnet, and the world's strongest MRI magnet.
+Students see real-world scientific research being conducted at a national science research facility, learn about how electromagnets work and understand how high magnetic field research impacts many disciplines from physics and materials science to biology and chemistry.

 Following the tour, a Center educator will engage your students in a hands-on activity related to the tour.
 Covering topics from magnetism to electricity to molecules, these activities challenge students to ask and answer questions about the world around them.
 Sessions are tailored to specific grade levels and last from 45 minutes to an hour.
 Choose from one of the activities listed below, or call us to customize a program to meet your specific needs.